 FLOW-3D possesses the capabilities to simulate regular linear and nonlinear propagating surface waves as well as irregular waves.
 A linear wave has a sinusoidal surface profile with small amplitude and steepness, while a nonlinear wave has larger amplitude (finite-amplitude), sharper crests and flatter troughs than the linear wave.
-The nonlinear waves can be categorized into Stokes, cnoidal and solitary waves, according to the wave characters and the mathematical methods used to obtain their solutions.
+Nonlinear waves can be categorized into Stokes, cnoidal, and solitary waves, according to the wave characters and the mathematical methods used to obtain their solutions.

-As shown in Figures 1 and 2, the Stokes wave is a periodic wave in deep and transitional water (see Figures 1 and 2).
+As shown in Figures 1 and 2, a Stokes wave is a periodic wave in deep and transitional water (see Figures 1 and 2).
 A cnoidal wave is a long periodic wave in shallow and transitional water and has even sharper crests and flatter troughs than the Stokes wave.
-Different from the Stokes and cnoidal waves, solitary wave is a non-periodic wave existing in shallow and transitional water.
+A solitary wave is a non-periodic wave existing in shallow and transitional water.
 It possesses a single crest and no trough and is completely above the undisturbed water level.
-Mathematically, it is a limiting case of the cnoidal wave when the wavelength becomes infinity.
+Mathematically, a solitary wave is a limiting case of the cnoidal wave when the wavelength reaches infinity.
 The classifications of deep water, transitional water and shallow water for waves can be found in Table 1.

 Although the linear wave theory (Airy, 1845) has been used in many applications, the nonlinear wave theories often provide significant improvement in accuracy over the linear wave theory when the wave amplitude is not small.
-In FLOW-3D, three nonlinear wave theories are used for nonlinear wave generation: the fifth-order Stokes wave theory (Fenton, 1985), the Fourier series method for Stokes and cnoidal waves (Fenton, 1999), and McCowan’s theory for solitary wave (McCowan, 1891; Munk, 1949).
+In FLOW-3D, three nonlinear wave theories are used for nonlinear wave generation: the fifth-order Stokes wave theory (Fenton, 1985), the Fourier series method for Stokes and cnoidal waves (Fenton, 1999), and McCowan’s theory for solitary waves (1891; Munk, 1949).
 Among them, Fenton’s Fourier series method is valid for all kinds of periodic propagating waves in deep water, transitional water and shallow water, including linear, Stokes and cnoidal waves.
-Moreover, it possesses higher order of accuracy than other wave theories (USACE, 2008).
-It is thus the recommended method to generate any type of linear and nonlinear periodic waves at all water depth.
-For solitary wave, McCowan’s theory used in FLOW-3D has higher order accuracy than the other widely used theory developed by Boussinesq (1871).
+Moreover, this method possesses higher order accuracy than other wave theories (USACE, 2008).
+It is thus the recommended method to generate any type of linear and nonlinear periodic waves at all water depths.
+For solitary waves, McCowan’s theory used in FLOW-3D has higher order accuracy than the other widely-used theory developed by Boussinesq (1871).